kzgrey/TTB-Label-Compliance/docs/CriticalAnalysis.md

 ## 3. Gaps, Risks, and Future Considerations

 1. **Visual Formatting Validation:**
    The requirement states that the Government Warning must be in all caps and bold.
-While the LLM and OCR pipeline correctly verifies the exact text and capitalization, verifying visual layout (like bold font weight or specific contrast against the background) remains a highly complex computer vision problem that text-based LLMs cannot solve reliably.
-This remains a "best-effort" feature.
+While the LLM and OCR pipeline correctly verifies the exact text and capitalization, verifying visual layout (like bold font weight, text positioning, or specific contrast) is treated as a **best-effort** feature.
+Text-based LLMs cannot solve this reliably.
+To fully support visual layout checks, necessary remediations include implementing enhanced OCR that outputs layout metadata (bounding boxes) or utilizing a dedicated computer-vision model trained specifically on TTB layout rules.

 2. **Imperfect Real-World Images:**
-   The prototype performs well on flat, digital artwork (PDF/PNG).
-However, photos of physical bottles with glare, curvature, or poor lighting will severely degrade the initial Tesseract OCR pass.
-If the OCR layer fails to extract the text, the LLM cannot evaluate it.
-Future iterations may require pre-processing pipelines (deskewing, contrast normalization) or relying purely on multimodal Vision LLMs rather than intermediate OCR.
+   While the prototype expects clean, readable flat digital artwork (PDF/PNG), photographed bottle labels—which introduce glare, curvature, perspective distortion, and poor lighting—are processed on a **best-effort** basis.
+To handle these inputs reliably, necessary remediations would involve adding an advanced image pre-processing pipeline to perform perspective correction (deskewing), label segmentation, bottle detection, and glare removal before the OCR pass.

 3. **Low-Confidence Failsafes:**
    As stated in the constraints, the system should never automatically pass an application if extraction confidence is low.
 While the LLM is instructed to flag missing or ambiguous data as `Unknown` or `Failed`, hallucinations remain a minor risk.
 The system correctly requires the agent to remain "in the loop" for the final sign-off.